das16k/page-images/1919-page-images-1/README.md

-This repository contains individual pages from the listed days, in pdf format.
+This repository contains individual pages from the listed days, in jpg format.
 Thanks to the generous donor.

 Date|Partial description of contents